 Losing a loved one due to someone else’s negligence or misconduct is an unimaginable hardship.
 In these difficult situations, families may have the right to pursue a wrongful death claim to seek justice and hold responsible parties accountable.

-What is a Wrongful Death Claim?
+What is a Death Claim?

 A wrongful death claim is a civil lawsuit filed by the family or representatives of a deceased individual against the party responsible for their death.
 Unlike criminal cases, which focus on punishment, wrongful death claims aim to provide financial compensation to the surviving family for losses and damages related to the death.

-Legal Grounds for Filing a Wrongful Death Claim
+Legal Grounds for Filing a Death Claim

 Families can typically file a wrongful death claim when a loved one dies due to someone else’s negligence, intentional actions, or failure to uphold a duty of care.
 Common scenarios include: fatal car accidents, medical malpractice, workplace accidents, defective products, and criminal acts.
 To determine eligibility, it’s crucial to show that the death was preventable if not for the responsible party’s actions or negligence.